Memorial Drive (Cambridge): History

 In 2003, a two-mile section of Memorial Drive (from the Longfellow Bridge to the BU Bridge) was reconstructed ("Memorial Drive Greenway Phase I") as part of the Metropolitan District Commission's Historic Parkways Initiative to improve the safety and function of the roadway.
 This dropped one eastbound lane and some parking.
 The pedestrian and drainage infrastructure in this segment received a major upgrade ("Memorial Drive Greenway Phase II") in 2016.
 DCR widened and reconstructed on an emergency basis the sidewalks on the approach to the BU bridge on the river side (which were not rebuilt in the 2003 and 2016 projects) after a cyclist was struck by a car and killed there in September, 2024.

-Reconstruction of the segment from JFK Street to the Eliot Bridge is planned to begin in 2025 ("Memorial Drive Greenway Phase III), enacting a road diet by reducing travel from two to one lane in each direction (except at traffic lights), adding a separate and wider bicycle path, removing part of Gerry's Landing Road, and adding a pedestrian crossing at Sparks Street.
+Reconstruction of the segment from JFK Street to the Eliot Bridge began in 2026 ("Memorial Drive Greenway Phase III), enacting a road diet by reducing travel from two to one lane in each direction (except at traffic lights), adding a separate and wider bicycle path, removing part of Gerry's Landing Road, and adding a pedestrian crossing at Sparks Street.
 The reduction to one lane will eliminate westbound roadway parking, but there will be a scull loading area added on the eastbound side on a different stretch, near the Cambridge Boat Club.

 Reconstruction of the segment between JFK Street and the BU Bridge has been postponed indefinitely, until a more detailed traffic study can be performed.
 Cambridge residents objected to a road diet in this segment, so it was dropped from the DCR Phase III project scope.
 An estimated $46.5 MassDOT project to repair, rebuild, or replace the MassDOT-owned Reid Overpass (which bypasses the DCR-owned rotary) is scheduled and funded for 2027, with planning underway in 2024.

+A gunman randomly attacked cars on Memorial Drive on May 11, 2026, injuring two people before he was non-fatally shot and arrested by police.